adelatour11/androidtvbackground/README.md

 - your plex token and plex server url
 - Your TMDB API Read Access Token

-The script retrieves the background of the latests shows (movies or tv shows) it resizes the image, add an overlay and add text on top There is two versions of the TMDB script, with or without the title logo
+The scripts retrieves the background of the latests shows (movies or tv shows) it resizes the image, add an overlay and add text on top

 ![image](https://github.com/adelatour11/androidtvbackground/assets/1473994/434e7077-daaf-41b6-8e43-08bf380fb2d3)